rahulsrma26/ol_codes/README.md

 Using Visual Studio Code
 ========================
-Project intented to work well with [visual studio code](https://code.visualstudio.com/).
+Project intented to work well with [visual studio code](https://code.visualstudio.com/) and [code-faster](https://pypi.org/project/code-faster/).
 It's free, open source and available in all major platforms.

 Extentions: